MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

          Access the ServiceNow account you created with ServiceNow principal ID as User ID and assign the knowledge role.
 Instructions to assigning a role to a ServiceNow account can be found here, [assign a role to a user](https://docs.servicenow.com/bundle/vancouver-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
 Refer to the table in the beginning of [Step 2: Data Source Settings](#2-data-source-settings) for providing read access to more ServiceNow table records and index user criteria permissions.

-         Use Application ID as client ID (from step 3.1), and client secret (from step 3.2) in admin center configuration wizard to authenticate to your ServiceNow instance using Microsoft Entra ID OpenID Connect.
+         Use Application ID as client ID (from step 3.1), and client secret (from step 3.2) in the admin center configuration wizard to authenticate to your ServiceNow instance using Microsoft Entra ID OpenID Connect.
 </details>

 ### 3. Access permissions

-The ServiceNow connector supports access permissions visible to **Everyone** or **Only people with access to this data source**.
+The ServiceNow Knowledge Microsoft Graph connector supports access permissions visible to **Everyone** or **Only people with access to this data source**.
 Indexed data appears in the search results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
-If a knowledge article isn't enabled with a user criteria, it appears in search results of everyone in the organization.
+If a knowledge article isn't enabled with user criteria, it appears in the search results of everyone in the organization.

 :::image type="content" alt-text="Screenshot that shows access permissions." source="media/servicenow-knowledge-connector-access-permissions.png" lightbox="media/servicenow-knowledge-connector-access-permissions.png":::

 >[!IMPORTANT]
 >In ServiceNow, while assessing read permissions for a user, both article-level permissions and KB-level permissions are looked at.
-The Microsoft Graph connector for ServiceNow treats permissions differently:
+The ServiceNow Knowledge Microsoft Graph connector treats permissions differently:
 >1.
 If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion, and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
 >2.
 If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.

 >**Note**: If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft 365 Copilot, Microsoft Search, and other Microsoft 365 surfaces**.
 The workaround is to remove the user from the '_Can Read_' user criteria at the article level.

-If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Microsoft Entra ID provisioned users or Non-AAD users.
+If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Microsoft Entra ID provisioned users or non-AAD users.

 To identify which option is suitable for your organization:

 1. Choose the **Microsoft Entra ID** option if the email ID of ServiceNow users is **same** as the UserPrincipalName (UPN) of users in Microsoft Entra ID.
-2. Choose the **Non-AAD** option if the email ID of ServiceNow users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.
+2. Choose the **non-AAD** option if the email ID of ServiceNow users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.

 >[!NOTE]
 > * If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from ServiceNow directly to UPN property from Microsoft Entra ID.